photon-collider/personal_blog_svelte/src/lib/articles/redesign-3.md

 I have grander visions for showcasing my photography online.
 These include crafting photo essays and galleries.
 In the future, I may create a new website for this or add a redesigned photography page to this website.

-I haven’t yet determined which path to take yet.
+I haven’t yet determined which path to take.
 Until then, I’m dedicating this website to share my writings and my side projects.

 ### Added Projects Page